Quickscribe Services Ltd.

 Partnerships and Foreign Buyers' Tax?

 On February 18, 2020, the government of BC introduced its 2020 provincial budget.
 Included in the budget is a new exemption from the additional property transfer tax, commonly known as the "foreign buyers' tax", which will be available for qualifying Canadian-controlled limited partnerships.
 Though the specific language of the exemption will not be confirmed until the exemption becomes effective when passed through regulation at a later date, the expectation is that the new exemption will treat Canadian-controlled limited partnerships in a manner consistent with Canadian-controlled corporations, ensuring that the tax will apply consistently to those investors who choose to invest through Canadian-controlled limited partnerships as those who invest through Canadian-controlled corporations.
-Read the full article by Maxwell P. Carroll, Zander R. Grant with Lawson Lundell LLP.
+Read the full article by Maxwell P. Carroll and Zander R. Grant with Lawson Lundell LLP.

 New Security Deposit Rules Will Help Tenants